Creep feeding primer

 Creep feeding is a means of providing supplemental nutrition to nursing lambs and kids.
 It is accomplished by giving lambs and kids access to extra feed or better pasture, while excluding their dams.

 Lambs and kids that are born in the winter months are often creep fed, since pasture is usually not readily available.
 Show animals are typically creep fed, in order to get them bigger for show.

 Creep feeding is recommended for accelerated lambing and kidding programs, in flocks and herds where there are a lot of multiple births, and anytime milk production is a limiting factor.
-Artificially-reared lambs and kids should probably be creep fed.
+Artificially-reared lambs and kids should be creep fed to facilitate early weaning.
 Creep feeding is also advisable when pasture quality or quantity is lacking.

 Lambs and kids that are creep-fed will almost always grow faster than those that are not, especially if grain is the source of supplemental nutrition.
 Faster growth means lambs and kids can be marketed younger and sooner, often in time for high demand periods (e.g. Orthodox Easter).

 Creep feeding teaches young animals to eat.
 It reduces the stress of early weaning.
 The rumens of creep-fed lambs and kids will develop faster.
 I've seen three week old lambs chewing their cuds.
 It is always more economical to feed lambs and kids than does and ewes.
 A young lamb or kid converts feed to gain very efficiently.
 The extra nutrition (especially protein) may help to improve tolerence to internal parasites.